labyrinthinesecurity/magma/README.md

 - A ***proposition*** is an unproven security rule.
 - An ***axiom*** is a proven security rule.
 Axioms can be of two kinds: allow, and block.

+### Resources
-There is no GUI: all operations are carried out using the Magma CLI, which is [documented here](docs/reference.html).
+There is no GUI: all operations are carried out using the Magma CLI, which is [documented here](https://labyrinthinesecurity.github.io/magma/reference.html).

 The theoretical foundations of Magma are explained in [my newsletter](https://www.linkedin.com/pulse/introducing-azure-magma-christophe-parisel/).

-Since this article, a [few design choices and mathemetical assumptions](docs/index.html) have been clarified or modified.
+Since this article, a [few design choices and mathematical assumptions](https://labyrinthinesecurity.github.io/magma/index.html) have been clarified or modified.

+The groundbreaking 2016 research paper introducing secGuru is available on [Microsoft Research web site](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/secguru.pdf).

+### Known limitations of the Preview
+Currently, we don't support:
+1. Azure network security tags in wildcards.
+A source address prefix like '*' will not include tags like 'VirtualNetwork', for example.
+You will need to add an extra explicit axiom for each tag of interest
+2. Application Security groups

+### Other known limitations
+1. Denies in security rules.
+Because Magma doesn't manage rule priorities, if some of your custom rules feature denies with a higher priority than allows, it will wreak havoc into the logic.
+2. If you are using Azure managed VNets, security admin rules are not supported by Magma

 ## Quick start
-### installation

 Magma is written in Python, it requires redis or valkey using database IDs 0 and 1 to work properly.

 The SMT part is handled by Z3, a theorem prover by Microsoft Research.

 Azure CLI is required to fetch NSGs from Azure Resource Graph Explorer's REST API.

+### installation

 ```
 apt-get install redis-server python3-redis azure-cli python3-z3